 Once I have inserted a still image into the timeline, then I can used the integrated pan and zoom command, making it possible, for example, to match a freeze-frame to the video clip from which it was taken.

 The "Snapshot" example is too typical.
 Explanations in the help and the manual often say to click on an icon without showing it.
 Commands are strewn around the screen; in many cases, the next step is not obvious.
 Many of the help screens have no graphics to show the icons, or to indicate where to click.

-It Avid Studio, and its successor, Pinnacle Studio v.
+Pinnacle version.15 crashes when some combinations of effects are too much for it to handle.
+I was able to make progress even when this happened, because of the priceless feature of resuming editing after a crash.
+If Avid Studio, and its successor, Pinnacle Studio v.
 16, weren't so very much faster, more stable and more versatile than Pinnacle Studio v.
-15, I wouldn't be taking the trouble to get past these obstacles.
+15, I wouldn't be taking the trouble to get past the obstacles.

 In Pinnacle v.
 15, Scorefitter is accessed by the menu item "create background music" in the Tools menu.
 In Avid, and Pinnacle v.
 16, Scorefitter is accessed by clicking on a G-clef icon above the timeline.
 A G clef could have any of a number of meanings.
-Again, you need to know the right words ("Scorefitter", "Audio Creation tools") to look up the help on this topic, though in this case, the icon is shown in the Help.
+Again, you need to know the right words ("Scorefitter", "Audio Creation tools") to look up the help on this topic -- "Music" doesn't get you there --, though in this case, the icon is shown in the Help.